The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: The LLV Algebra for Intersection Cohomology

-Assume now that $X$ is a primitive symplectic variety with at worst $\mathbb Q$-factorial terminal singularities.
-By Proposition \ref{Qcrit}, the LLV algebra is generated by the dual Lefschetz operators corresponding to HL classes in $H^2(X, \mathbb Q)$.
+Now assume that $X$ is a primitive symplectic variety with at worst $\mathbb Q$-factorial terminal singularities.
+By Proposition~\ref{Qcrit}, the LLV algebra is generated by the dual Lefschetz operators corresponding to HL classes in $H^2(X, \mathbb Q)$.